safams/Movie-Theatre/README.md

 is loaded into the account balance.
 This exception involves the *reload* method in the *Account* class.
 *

-## Phase 4: Task 3
-The design reflected in my UML diagram isn't the most effiecent, it has a lot of coupling and dependencies that aren't necessary.
 If I had more time, I would improve this and also improve cohesion by adding a few hierarchies, especially in my GUI.
 I would:

 * Add a hierarchy where all 4 of my panels implemented or extended the window they're contained in